scditta/restaurant-ordering-system-frontend/README.md

 ## *Usage*
-- To run this project in your device, clone the repository and open terminal in your editor and run the command
+- To run this project in your device; clone the repository, open the terminal in your editor, and run the command
 ```
 npm start
 ```
+This will open in the browser as http://localhost:3000.

 - OR you can directly visit
 ```
 (coming soon)